 (B) The discharge has the potential to significantly increase inorganic arsenic concentrations in the public drinking water supply source water.

-(d) Where DEQ determines that both conditions in subsection (c) of this section are true, the source must develop an inorganic arsenic reduction plan and propose all feasible measures to reduce its inorganic arsenic loading to the receiving water.
+(e) Where DEQ determines that both conditions in subsection (c) of this section are true, the source must develop an inorganic arsenic reduction plan and propose all feasible measures to reduce its inorganic arsenic loading to the receiving water.
 The proposed plan, including proposed measures, monitoring and reporting requirements, and a schedule for those actions, will be described in the fact sheet and incorporated into the source’s NPDES permit after public comment and DEQ review and approval.
 In developing the plan, the source must:

 (A) Identify how much it can minimize its inorganic arsenic discharge through pollution prevention measures, process changes, wastewater treatment, alternative water supply (for groundwater users) or other possible pollution prevention and/or control measures;